• Skip to primary navigation

 Can I use a ham hock instead of bacon?

-I do love the flavor of the smoked ham hock but since I only cook my green beans 30 minutes, depending on the size of the ham hock, that may not be enough time to cook it thoroughly.
+I do love the flavor of the smoked ham hock but since I only cook my green beans 30 minutes on the stovetop method, depending on the size of the ham hock, that may not be enough time to cook it thoroughly.

-You could use a ham hock in my Instant Pot method, though.
+You could use a ham hock in my Instant Pot Fresh Green Beans, though.

 I may or may not be guilty of frying an extra piece of bacon just to eat!